 - 11.1.1 Membership.
 The Standards Committee will be composed of 9 members.
-Its membership will include: - (a) 5 independent members, who are not either a councillor or an officer or the spouse of a councillor or an officer of this council or any other relevant authority as defined by the Act, appointed in accordance with the procedure set out in the Standards Committees (Wales) Regulations 2001 (as amended); - (b) 3 county councillors other than the Leader and not more than one member of the executive; - (c) one member of a town or community council wholly or mainly in the Council's area (a 'community committee member').
+Its membership will include: - (a) 5 independent members, who are not either a councillor or an officer or the spouse of a councillor or an officer of this council or any other relevant authority appointed in accordance with the procedure set out in the Standards Committees (Wales) Regulations 2001 (as amended); - (b) 3 county councillors other than the Leader and not more than one member of the executive; - one member of a town or community council wholly or mainly in the Council's area (a 'community committee member').